McClure, Joshua & Amanda - NORTHERN MARIANA ISLANDS

 Joshua was approved as a World Baptist Fellowship missionary in 2016.

-Joshua is a third generation WBF missionary who has been serving on a voluntary basis for the past six years, first with his parents, Terry and Gloria McClure in the Republic of Palau from 2010-2014 then with his grandparents, David and Dorothy McClure, in Saipan from 2015-2016.
+Joshua is a third generation WBF missionary served on a voluntary, first with his parents, Terry and Gloria McClure in the Republic of Palau from 2010-2014 then with his grandparents, David and Dorothy McClure, in Saipan from 2015-2016.

 Amanda grew up attending Faith Baptist Church in Bourbonnais, Illinois, pastored by Dr. Terry Anglea.
 She received Jesus as her Saviour at the young age of four.
 After graduating from Faith Baptist Academy she attended and graduated from Heartland Baptist Bible College where she majored in ministry secretarial, church education and missions.
 Upon graduating in 2016, she moved to The Bahamas to work with a missionary family until she returned to the States in preparation to marry Joshua.